vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 #### 3.2.2 Edges

-An edge data file consists of multiple rows.
-Generally one row represents one edge, and one of the columns is the ID of the source vertex, the other column is the ID of the dest vertex.
+An edge data file consists of multiple rows, with each line in the file representing a point and its properties.
+In general, the first column is the ID of the source vertex, the second column is the ID of the dest vertex.
 These ID columns are specified in the mapping file.
 Other columns are the properties of the edge.
 Consider the following example in JSON format.

+Take edge _**follow**_ as example:

-* Edge without rank, take edge _**follow**_ as example
+* Edge without rank

 ```text
 {"source":100,"target":101,"likeness":95}